mauro3/ODE.jl/README.md

     tout, yout = odeXX(F, y0, tspan; keywords...)

-to solve the explicit ODE defined by dy/dt = F(t,y).
+to solve the explicitly defined ODE by dy/dt = F(t,y).
 A few other solvers are also exported, see the source code for details.

 The adaptive solvers accept the following keywords
 - `norm`: user-supplied norm for determining the error `E` (default `Base.vecnorm`),
 - `abstol` and/or `reltol`: an integration step is accepted if `E <= abstol || E <= reltol*abs(y)` (defaults `reltol = 1e-5`, `abstol = 1e-8`),
 - `maxstep`, `minstep` and `initstep`: determine the maximal, minimal and initial integration step (defaults `minstep=|tspan[end] - tspan[1]|/1e9`, `maxstep=|tspan[end] - tspan[1]|/2.5` and automatic initial step estimation).

-Additionally, `ode23s` supports
 - `points=:all` (default): output is given for each value in `tspan` as well as for each intermediate point the solver used.
 - `points=:specified`: output is given only for each value in `tspan`.

+Additionally, `ode23s` solver supports
 - `jacobian = G(t,y)`: user-supplied Jacobian G(t,y) = dF(t,y)/dy (default estimate by finite-difference method).

+There are also fixed step Runge-Kutta and Rosenbrock solvers available.

 # Need something long-term reliable right now?